walakaka77/test-doc-site/parent-page-tech-adventures/child-page-4-search-engine-optimization/grandchild-page-1-indexing-pages-that-are-not-yours/indexing-pages-that-are-not-yours.markdown

 While Google does follow `nofollow` links, it doesn't give them as much weight as `follow` links.
 However, Google still follows the link, and the pages should still be indexed.
 See the detailed testing done by Backlinko in this article:[ Backlinko on No Follow Links](https://backlinko.com/nofollow-link#)

 This means that even if a link is marked with `nofollow`, it can still contribute to your overall indexing efforts.

+### **Why is it Legal to Index a Page that you don't control?**

+We are only able to indirectly have Google crawl the page because the site owner did not explicitly prevent the page from indexing.
+The fact that the page is not indexed is probably more of an oversight rather than an explicit requirement not to index the page.

+If you'd recall, we needed to check whether the directory site owner has explicitly specified that google cannot index the page.
+See [this section](#potential-issues) for reference.

+If the site owner has explicitly specified a `robots.txt` or a `robots` meta tag that prevents Google from indexing the page, Google will respect the directive.

 ## **Conclusion**